Vanishing Point (Star Trek: Enterprise): Plot

 Ensign Sato and Commander Tucker are on an away mission, taking pictures and gathering data and samples from an ancient set of ruins.
 Their mission is cut short, however, when a diamagnetic storm approaches, but before they can make it back to the shuttlepod they are forced to use the transporter instead.
 Sato is reluctant to use it, so Tucker goes back first.
-After the incident, aboard Enterprise, Sato feels that things are not right, particularly being the first time she used a transporter.
+After the incident, aboard Enterprise, Sato feels that things are not right, particularly due to it being her first time using a transporter.
 After a visit to Doctor Phlox, she goes to sleep, hoping to feel better in the morning.

 She is wakened by an emergency call from the bridge having apparently overslept by three hours.
 On the bridge, Captain Archer informs her that Tucker and Ensign Mayweather have been taken hostage on the planet while retrieving the shuttlepod.
 Sato is unable to help, failing to understand the "simple bi-modal syntax" of the aliens.
 She is ordered to return to her quarters, where she sees her reflection in the mirror fade away and water passing through her hands when she takes a shower.
 Phlox still cannot find anything wrong, attributing Sato's experience to transporter anxiety.
 But only a little while later, she completely dematerializes.

 The crew begin to search for her, and she observes Phlox and Tucker scanning the ship for her cellular residue.
 She watches Archer speak with her father to inform him of her "death".
 In her wanderings, she hears and later encounters two strange aliens who are planting and arming suspicious devices throughout the ship.
 She attempts to disrupt a circuit in Capt.
 Archer's cabin, in the hopes an S.O.S.
 Morse code flashing signal will alert Archer's notice.
-T'Pol dismisses it as a malfunction and suggests Archer needs rest after the difficult day they've all had (due to Hoshi's passing.)
+T'Pol dismisses it as a malfunction and suggests Archer needs rest after the difficult day they've all had (due to Hoshi's passing).
 Unable to warn anyone, she endeavors to interrupt the explosive devices, reaching in and switching them off as they're activated, unseen by the treacherous reptilian aliens.
 This eventually leads her onto the escaping aliens' transporting device, only to rematerialize in the Enterprises transporter room.
 She is disoriented, and concerned about the aliens, warning that the ship is about to be blown up, but Lieutenant Reed explains to her that she has been trapped for only 8.3 seconds in the pattern buffer because of the storm and that her recent experiences could only have been her own mind's anxiety hallucinations; in effect, a dream.